 |Best Budget Pick||3000-ALUM Commercial Grade Door Closer by Dynasty Hardware||4.4|

 |Sprayed Aluminum Closer||4401-ALUM Surface Mount Commercial Door Closer by Dynasty Hardware||4.3|

 |Cast Aluminum Closer||Door Closer Grade 2 Medium Duty Door Closer by Lawrence||4.6|

-To guide you more in choosing for the best from the various door closers, here are the top products with its advantages and disadvantages:
+In the market, Regular/Parallel Arm and Top Jamb Mount door closers are the types to choose from for your door.
+To guide you more in choosing the best products from the various door closers, here are the top products with their advantages and disadvantages:

 This closing mechanism is created with grade-1 cast aluminum that is highly resistant to corrosion, making it the best for more prolonged usage.
 It has a flexible spring arm that enables a slow, safe and hands-free closing and opening operation.
 Its three adjustable valves are efficient for back-checking, latching and sweep motion.
 It is suitable for heavy-duty doors weighing up to 150 pounds.
 This is the perfect closing mechanism for entrances and doorways with high traffic as it can withstand over two million closing and opening operations.

 If it is your first time installing this closing mechanism, you might want to read the instructions carefully.
 It is because its instructions might confuse you since it is shown through pictures.